-Let’s look at several stories about people using Meetup for different reasons, and how Meetup helps them in different ways.
+Let’s look at several stories about people using Meetup for a variety of reasons, and how Meetup specifically helps them in different ways.

 Fiona is an American, new to Amsterdam.
-She moved to begon a PhD program in Social Anthropology.
+She moved to begin a PhD program in Social Anthropology.
 Fiona doesn’t know the city and would like to explore her new environs and culture.

 Fiona had used Meetup back in the States for a philosophy group and hiking club.
 Checking Meetup in Amsterdam, Fiona finds a few groups that seem perfect for learning the city and connecting with people – a cultural activities group, a cycling excursions group, and expats meet at bars group.
 Fiona tries to attend something once a week, time and workload permitting.
 Her first few months in Amsterdam yield a new social network that extends beyond her school and a budding appreciation of the Netherlands and its culture.

-Group activities can be a nice way for individuals to explore a new city beyond the tourist level.
+Group activities facilitate exploring a new city beyond the tourist level.

-Group activities are a nice way to meet new people, especially if you are new to a community and don’t know many people.
+Group activities allow introductions to new people, especially when new to a community.